reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }
 ```

-The example is a test method designed to execute an `HTTP` `PUT` request to update a user's information.
-Inside a try-catch block, the method first prepares the necessary parameters for the update operation, including the user's ID and the updated details (first name, last name, email, and avatar).
+The example is a test method designed to execute an HTTP `PUT` request to update a user's information.
+The method first prepares the necessary parameters for the update operation, including the user's ID and the updated details (first name, last name, email, and avatar).
 It then invokes the `updateUser()` method of the `userHttpRequestHelper` object, passing these parameters.
 The method captures the response from the server, indicating the success or failure of the update operation, and asserts that the response body is not empty to verify the update's success.
-If any exceptions occur during the execution of the method, they are caught, and the test fails with an appropriate error message.

-### Executing `HTTP` `PATCH` Request to Partially Update an Existing Record
+### Executing HTTP `PATCH` Request to Partially Update an Existing Record
-We use `HTTP` `PATCH` to update an existing user in a partial way.
+We use HTTP `PATCH` to update an existing user in a partial way.
 We need to provide details needed to update the user.

 Let us see how to do it: